Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Current State of Explainable ML

-Directly (or inherently) interpretable ML models are designed such that an end-user could understand the decision-making process \cite{Lakkaraju2016}.
-In a policy context, with an interpretable model, a user could: (a) understand how the model calculates a risk score (global explanation), and (b) for a given instance, understand what factors contributed to that risk score (local explanation).
-Several efforts have focused on developing directly interpretable models, such as those for healthcare and criminal justice \cite{Zeng2017, Caruana2015}.
-These include sparse linear models \cite{Ustun2013, Ustun2019}, sparse decision trees \cite{Hu2019}, generalized additive models \cite{Hastie1990, Lou2013, Lou2012}, and interpretable decision sets \cite{Lakkaraju2016}.
+Inherently interpretable ML models are designed such that an end-user could understand its decision-making process \cite{Lakkaraju2016, Rudin2019}.
+In a policy context, an interpretable model could allow a user to (a) understand how the model calculates a risk score (global explanation) and (b) understand what factors contributed to the predicted risk score (local explanation) for a given instance.
+Several efforts have focused on developing interpretable models for policy domains, such as those for healthcare and criminal justice \cite{Zeng2017, Caruana2015}.
+These include sparse linear models \cite{Ustun2013, Ustun2019}, sparse decision trees \cite{Hu2019}, generalized additive models \cite{Hastie1990, Lou2013, Lou2012, Caruana2015}, and interpretable decision sets \cite{Lakkaraju2016}.

-Directly interpretable models often rely on carefully curated representations of data with meaningful input features \cite{Rudin2019}, often through discretization or binary encodings \cite{Ustun2019, Caruana2015, Lakkaraju2016}.
-While any ML model requires diligent feature engineering, distilling complex data spaces into a set of optimally discretized and meaningful features can entail extensive effort and optimization of its own.
-Doing so may prove particularly challenging with the complex and heterogeneous feature spaces typically found in policy settings.
+Interpretable models often rely on carefully curated representations of data with meaningful input features \cite{Rudin2019}, often through discretization or binary encoding \cite{Ustun2019, Caruana2015, Lakkaraju2016}.
+Distilling complex data spaces into a handful of optimally discretized and meaningful features can entail extensive effort and optimization of its own.
+While careful feature preparation is indispensable in any ML application, regardless of the employed ML algorithm complexity, distilling complex and heterogeneous feature spaces typically found in policy settings into a handful of simple features can prove to be particularly challenging.

-\subsubsection{Post-hoc methods for explaining black-box ML models}
+\subsubsection{\textbf{Post-hoc methods for explaining black-box ML models}}

-Post-hoc/post-modeling methods derive explanations from already trained black-box/opaque ML models.
-As post-hoc methods do not interfere with the model's training process, they enable the use of complex ML models to achieve explainability without risk of sacrificing performance.
+Post-hoc methods derive explanations from already trained black-box/opaque ML models.
+As post-hoc methods do not interfere with the model's training process, they enable the use of complex ML models to achieve explainability without the risk of sacrificing performance.
 However, as black-box ML models are often too complex to be explained entirely, post-hoc methods typically derive an approximate explanation \cite{Rudin2019, Gilpin2018}, which makes ensuring the fidelity of the explanations to the model a key challenge in this work.
-Unlike directly interpretable models, local and global explanations for opaque complex ML models require different methods.
+Unlike inherently interpretable models, local and global explanations for opaque complex ML models require different methods.
 For both types of explanations, both model-specific and model-agnostic methods exist in literature.